Where to Go for Fish and Seafood in Belgrade 16 Tried-and-True Places. January 2026

 Gušti mora

-At Gušti mora, another Michelin-recognized restaurant near Ada, they’ve been serving fresh Adriatic fish and a wide variety of seafood daily for over 20 years.
+At Gušti mora they have been serving fresh Adriatic fish and a wide variety of seafood daily for over 20 years.
 The interior radiates the charm of a large, cozy country house.
 The menu includes calamari, mussels, langoustines, shrimp tartare, and the classic staple of any seafood spot — octopus salad.

 • Radnička 27 • Instagram